 - Including a checklist.

-Click here to review the resources.
+Click here to view the Legacy Resource Roundup.
 Focus on one category at a time.
 Don’t worry that you can’t do it all at once.
 Like any gift, it’s up to you how much or how little you want to give.
 Just pick something that’s been on your mind and do it.
-When you are finished with that, pick the next highest priority area to work on.
+When you are finished with that, pick your next highest priority area to work on.
 Ask for help if you need it.
 If you run out of time, well, at least you died trying!
+LOL?